fredericMagnenat/music-hub-project/docs/architecture/data-models.md

 ---

+## Database Schema Management

+Database schema changes will be managed through **Flyway**.
+Migration scripts will be stored in the backend source code (`src/main/resources/db/migration`).
+This ensures that schema changes are version-controlled, repeatable, and automatically applied upon application startup, which is critical for a reliable CI/CD pipeline.

 ## Model: Producer

 *   **Purpose:** The main aggregate representing a rights holder.
 It owns and manages a collection of `Track` objects.